What is fluorouracil cream?

-Topical 5-Fluorouracil 5% cream is often abbreviated to 5-FU.
+Topical 5-fluorouracil 5% cream is often abbreviated to 5-FU.
 The trade name in New Zealand is Efudix™ and it is a prescription medicine.
-It is a cytotoxic agent, ie it is toxic to living cells, especially to certain cancer or precancerous cells.
+It is a cytotoxic agent or antimetabolite, ie it is toxic to living cells, especially to certain cancer or precancerous cells.
 It destroys sun-damaged skin cells, so the skin appears smoother and more youthful.

 What is fluorouracil used for?

-5-Fluorouracil is most often prescribed for actinic keratoses and Bowen disease (in situ squamous cell carcinoma).
+Fluorouracil cream is most often prescribed for actinic keratoses and intraepidermal carcinoma (in situ squamous cell carcinoma).
 Fluorouracil is also occasionally used to treat the following skin conditions:

 - Superficial basal cell carcinoma